craigmckeachie/workbook-5/notes/oo-notes.md

 ### Method Overloading

-- Determines which method of the same name to use based on the number and type of parameters
+- Determines which method of the same name to call based on the number and data type of parameters

 ---